Home Spotlight CV vs. Resume: What’s the Difference and Which One You Need?

 It is a detailed list of your academic career and employment history.

 In the United States, CVs are primarily used in academic and research positions.
+When a hiring officer asks for a CV, they are seeking an in-depth document that outlines your academic achievements, including publications, research and presentations.

-Below is an example of a CV.
+Below is an example of a CV:

 A CV example